• Free shipping from 90€

 Step 3: Give children's toys a new coat of paint

-Step 4: Allow the paint to dry
+Step 4: Allow the varnish to dry

-Step 5: Apply the sealant
+Step 5: Apply the topcoat

 Which colour shades look good on children's toys?